 Storing a larger amount of bits per cell is great for increasing SSD capacity but significantly reduces the drive’s endurance and write performance due to the larger amount of data being written per cell.
 To counter this, manufacturers will allocate a fraction (typically 1/4th) of the SSD to function as an SLC flash-based cache.
 However, on reaching the end of the SSDs limit, the cache is significantly reduced to free up space degrading the performance.

 SATA and NVMe SSDs both employ the same QLC flash structure as mentioned.
 The only difference between the two is the interface used to transfer data between the drive and host.
-NVMe is much faster, typically at a 3GB/s transfer rate with SATA managing to output only 0.5GB/s.
+NVMe is much faster, typically at higher transfer rates than SATA SSDs.

 NVMe SSDs will almost always be sold in an M.2 form factor, which you can quickly identify through their small size, similar to a stick of gum.
-The small form factor makes it extremely easy to use the drive-in portable devices like laptops.
+The small form factor makes it extremely easy to use this drive in portable devices like laptops.
 Not all M.2 drives are NVMe.
 Some SATA drives like this Samsung 860 EVO are sold in the M.2 form factor and will be much slower than NVMe SSDs.

 Typical SATA drives come in the 2.5-inch form factor similar to hard disks but is way lighter and faster in data transfer.
 We recommend SATA SSDs if you plan on migrating to a more rapid form of storage from existing hard drives.
 SATA SSDs are also cheaper than NVMe SSDs, but at 8TB, the difference is not much, so endurance should be the main factor you consider.